NicolasRestrepoTorres/slidesShaders/source.md

 *texOffset = vec2(1/width, 1/height)*

 For example, *vertTexCoord.st + vec2(texOffset.s, 0)* is the texel exactly one position to the right.

+V:

 #### Edge detection shader